PyAmran/CrackDroid/README.md

 # Android
 This module uses the Metasploit framework built into Kali Linux to create and Android apk that will allow a back door into the users phone.
 # Others
 The Service is not available.
-It will be availabled soon..
+It will be available soon..

 --------------------------------------------------------------